sarielda/questions-with-classifier-ega/README.md

 ***

 ### Stage 3: Train the classifier
 In this stage, train the classifier by using curl.
-To train the classifier in Eclipse, see [Training the classifier in Eclipse](#training-the-classifier-in-eclipse).

 For more information about training the classifier, see the [Classifier API](https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/apis/#!/natural-language-classifier).